compgeolab/website/team/index.md

 ## Alumni

-People who passed through the lab and have since moved on:
+These are some of the people who passed through the lab and have since moved on (only those who have added themselves):

 {{ macros.make_people_list(page.people.alumni, prefix="alum-") }}